Shelbyville Road / US 60 and Oxmoor Lane

 The third major shopping mall in Greater Louisville was built on a 75-acre parcel, located 6.5 miles east of the Derby City's downtown area.
 The fully-enclosed complex was designed by Herman Guttman of Los Angeles' Victor Gruen Associates.
 It was developed by a joint venture of Louisville's Bullitt Family Trust-Beargrass Corporation and Seattle's SafeCo Insurance-Winmar Company.

-The OXMOOR CENTER parcel was adjacent to the Henry Watterson Expressway (Interstate 264).
-It was part of the 940-acre Oxmoor Estate and was leased for operation of the mall.
+The OXMOOR CENTER site was adjacent to the Henry Watterson Expressway (Interstate 264).
+It was part of the 940-acre Oxmoor Estate and was leased for development of the mall.
 Originally encompassing approximately 650,000 leasable square feet, OXMOOR CENTER consisted of a main Mall Level and Upper Level, which surrounded its Center Court.

 The first operational store, a 2-level (183,300 square foot), Cincinnati-based Shillito's, began business on August 10, 1970.
 The mall -and a 2-level (156,000 square foot), Louisville-based Stewart's- were officially dedicated on February 8, 1971.
 On hand for the grand opening was Cynthia Ann Bostick, "Miss Kentucky 1970," who cut a ceremonial ribbon.

-Charter tenants at OXMOOR CENTER included Lerner Shops, Thom McAn Shoes, B. Dalton Bookseller, Rodes men's, Byck's, Loevenhart's, Disc Records, Zales Jewelers, the Oxmoor Smoke Shop and a Blue Boar Cafeteria.
+Charter tenants at included Lerner Shops, Thom McAn Shoes, B. Dalton Bookseller, Rodes men's, Byck's, Loevenhart's, Disc Records, Zales Jewelers, the Oxmoor Smoke Shop and a Blue Boar Cafeteria.

-The Mid-States Theatres Oxmoor Twin Cinemas showed its first features on February 16, 1971.
-This venue was joined by a second complex, which was installed on the second floor of the shopping center.
-After this new 3-plex opened, on August 30, 1974, both venues were promoted as the Mid-States Theatres Oxmoor Center Cinemas 1-2-3-4-5.
-The new Upper Level movie complex was adjacent to the Putter's Park indoor golf course and a Farrell's Ice Cream Parlour & Restaurant.
+The Rappaport Oxmoor Twin Cinemas, on the mall's Lower Level, showed first features on February 16, 1971.
+Mid-States Theatres installed a tri-plex on the Upper Level of the center.
+It opened for business on August 30, 1974.
+With its completion, the two venues were promoted as Cinemas 1-2 and Cinemas 3-4-5.
+The new Upper Level movie house was adjacent to the Putter's Park indoor golf course and a Farrell's Ice Cream Parlour & Restaurant.

 The first expansion of OXMOOR CENTER developed the southern half of the mall site, bridging the Middle Fork of Beargrass Creek with a 201,600 square foot South Wing.
 Anchored by a 1-level (139,800 square foot) Sears "Store of the Future", the South Wing was christened on July 31, 1984.
 It enlarged the tenant roster to 126 stores and services.